wangyc82/DeepDRK/README.md

 Both chemical properties and target profile must represent the same set of drugs, and prepare in a R list data, such as drug_tst.

-To use the predictor (DLDRpredictor.R), the benchmark data for training (combination-data.RData) have to be downloaded in advance.
+To use the predictor (DeepDRpredictor.R), the benchmark data for training (combination-data.RData) have to be downloaded in advance.

 The benchmark data for training is combination-data.RData.
-It includes the cancer-drug associations generated from GDSC and CTRP non-redundent data, cancer omics profiles and drug chemical properties and target protein profiles, and the cancer and drug similarity matrices based on cancer omics and drug chemical properties and target proteins.
+It includes the cancer-drug associations generated from GDSC data, cancer omics profiles and drug chemical properties and target protein profiles, and the cancer and drug similarity matrices based on cancer omics and drug chemical properties and target proteins.

 Usage example:

-predictions<-DLDRpredictor(cell_tst,drug_tst)
+predictions<-DeepDRpredictor(cell_tst,drug_tst)